Community Information Guides FAQ

 Community Information Guides - Bushfire have been developed for the most high risk bushfire locations.
 They contain important fire and emergency information to support residents before and during a fire.
 This includes Neighbourhood Safer Places-Places of Last Resort and Community Fire Refuges (if available in the area), where people can shelter from fire as a last resort, and fire safety information for members of the local community.

 Community Information Guides - Bushfire help residents identify and reduce their fire risk and should be used when writing your Bushfire Survival Plan.
 Not all locations have a Community Information Guide - Bushfire.
-As these guides change from time to time, please check the Community Information Guides page or call the VicEmergency Hotline on 1800 226 226 to ensure you have the current version.

 How were the Community Information Guides - Bushfire developed?